viacheslav-dev-1/tieder/README.md

 <h3>How to use</h3>

-1. Let's take a look at a common example - clicking of button that leads to text appearing on some page.
+1. Let's take a look at common example - clicking on button that leads to text appearing on some page.
 In the following code snippet we mutate our state with new data:
 ```javascript
 const usernameField = document.getElementById('usernameField');
 const submitBtn = document.getElementById('submitBtn');